Sopra-Steria-Norge-Kubernetes/OpenShift/docs/OpenShift Teams/Team features/gitops.md

         password: <PAT encrypted with sealedsecrets>
 ```

-### Example - Configure ArgoCD with PAT Credentials
+### Example - Configure ArgoCD with GitHub App Credentials

-Below is an example on how to implemet the gitops feature in the team chart using PAT credentials as the authentication method.
+Below is an example on how to implemet the gitops feature in the team chart using GitHub App credentials as the authentication method.
 The example utilizes the default values for `SyncPolicies`, `resource_name_first`, and `custom_target_revision`.

 ```yaml
 gitops: